Cyphrme/Coze/docs/proposals/implemented/malleability_low_s.md

 new sign in request.
 The third party is now also logged into example.com using a valid message.

-Coze prevents this scenario by requiring signatures to be non-malleable.
-This allows `czd` identify previously processed messages.
-The third party then cannot mutate an existing signature to any other valid form.
+Coze prevents this scenario by requiring signatures to be non-malleable which makes `czd` useful in identify previously processed messages.
+Third parties cannot mutate an existing signature to another valid form.

 ### Future considerations
-If for some reason a future algorithm cannot make no malleability guarantee, then the suggestion is to leave `sig` and `czd` empty and populate a new fields in `coze` specially designated for malleable signatures.
+If for some reason a future algorithm cannot make a no malleability guarantee, the suggestion is to leave `sig` and `czd` empty and populate a new fields in `coze` specially designated for malleable signatures.
 However, this is expected to be unlikely, and we'd most likely advocate for non-adoption of such standard.